{{ summaryTitle }}

 How to Use This Tool:

-1. Enter a short Worksheet title and one sentence of Student instructions.
-These appear on the student sheet, print view, and document export.
+1. Enter a short Worksheet title and one-sentence Student instructions.
+Keep the wording simple enough to appear directly on the student sheet.

 2. Choose Match style.
-Use uppercase-to-lowercase or lowercase-to-uppercase for letter-form recognition, Letter to picture cue for cue-word matching, Beginning sound to letter for first-sound practice, or Mixed alphabet review when students are ready for several prompt types on one page.
+Use uppercase-to-lowercase or lowercase-to-uppercase for form recognition, Letter to picture cue for cue-word matching, Beginning sound to letter for sound work, or Mixed alphabet review after the separate modes are familiar.

-5. Choose Student format.
-Draw lines is useful for quick center work, Write target asks for a written response, and Cut and paste creates target cards for a hands-on version.
+5. Pick Student format.
+Draw lines is fastest for centers, Write target asks for an answer in writing, and Cut and paste makes target cards for a hands-on sheet.

 Interpreting Results:

-Worksheet ready means at least one valid A to Z letter produced a prompt row and a target bank.
-The large pair count is the number of student prompts, while the target count can be larger when challenge mode adds distractors.
+Worksheet ready means at least one valid letter became a prompt row.
+The pair count is the number of student answers.
+The target count can be larger when Challenge difficulty adds distractors that are not correct for any prompt row.

-held back by pair limit More letters were selected than the current Pairs on sheet limit allows.
-Raise the limit or narrow the letter set so the printed page stays intentional.
+held back by pair limit The selected letters exceed Pairs on sheet.
+Raise the limit up to 26 or narrow the letter set for a shorter practice page.

 Technical Details: